 “I didn’t know how to think about it,” Lady Gaga said in a TimesTalks panel discussion.
 “I didn’t know how to accept it.
 I didn’t know how to not blame myself or think it was my fault.
 It’s something that really changed my life.
 It changed who I was completely.
 It changed my body, it changed my thoughts.”
 The singer spoke about her years of mental and physical therapy she endured to get back to a place of feeling safe within her own body.

 All students should feel like their school is a place for them to learn, grow, and discover the color of their soul.
 Female students shouldn’t have to looking around every corner, afraid of what they might find.
 This organization has created an open conversation about the aftermath of campus sexual assault, free of shame and victim blaming.

 The fact that we even have to explain to a human being that they should not take advantage of another human being, be it in a drunken or sober state, is disgusting.
-We as a society need to change these phrases, these outlooks, and these perpetuations.
+We as a society need to change the perpetuation of these phrases and outlooks.
 No more of the “She had to be asking for it”.
 No more of the “Did you see how she was dressed?
-She must be embarassed, so she’s making it up”.
+She must be embarrassed, so she’s making it up”.
 No more of the “He wouldn’t do that,” and the “He was drunk, he didn’t mean it”.

 No more excuses and inaction.
 No more victim shaming.
 No more ignoring survivors seeking help.